ShashikaVirajh/react-rematch/README.md

 ## Motivation

 - This project was developed as a reference project to start working with @rematch/core redux library.
-- Tried to provide a complete but simple example to the developers who wants to easily get used to this amazing library.
+- Tried to provide a complete example to the developers who wants to easily get used to this amazing library.
+- This covers, integrating rematch to a react project, handling rematch loading and rematch persist.

 ## Installation Guide